 10. Witch Hazel

-Witch hazel is another brilliant option prized for its beautiful flowers, which appear in late winter or early spring.
-As our New England friends say, the Witch hazel branches look wicked!
+Witch hazel is another brilliant option for its beautiful flowers, which appear in late winter or early spring.
+But, as our New England friends say, the Witch hazel branches look wicked!

-Kalm St. John’s Wort is another excellent yellow flowering bush option, with its small, star-shaped flowers appearing in late spring and early summer.
+St. John’s Wort is another excellent yellow flowering bush option, with its small, star-shaped, bright flowers appearing in late spring and early summer.
 This bush is also relatively low-maintenance, making it a spectacular choice for busy gardeners.

 13. Bush Cinquefoil

-Potentilla (Potentilla spp.) is a genus of about 500 species in the rose family.
+Potentilla (Potentilla spp.) is a genus of about 500 species in the rose family commonly used as ground covers.
 They are native to temperate regions of the Northern Hemisphere.